 Wondering what to do with all those roses you got for Valentine’s Day?
-Well here’s some food for thought.
-According to What’s Cooking America: “All roses are edible, with flavor reminiscent of strawberries and green apples.
+Well, here’s some food for thought.
+According to What’s Cooking America: “All roses are edible, with a flavor reminiscent of strawberries and green apples.
 Sweet, with subtle undertones ranging from fruit to mint to spice.
 The miniature varieties can garnish ice cream and desserts, or larger petals can be sprinkled on desserts or salads.”
 All the more reason to include this infusion as part of your pantry oils.
-The delicate bouquet of citrus, lavender, and rose evokes the refreshing scent of a spring rain.
+The delicate bouquet of citrus, lavender, and rose evokes the refreshing scent of spring rain.
 It blends exceptionally well with raspberry vinegar for a delicate vinaigrette.
-Tossed into a curly endive salad of orange sections, fresh shaved fennel, apples, candied walnuts, and dried cranberries, and you have the perfect brunch salad.
+Tossed into a curly endive salad of orange sections, freshly shaved fennel, apples, candied walnuts, and dried cranberries, and you have the perfect brunch salad.
 With a flavor profile similar to herbs de Provence, the oil pairs equally well with fish, chicken, and vegetables.
-Does the essence of rose in cooking make the food taste, perfumey?
+Does the essence of rose in cooking make the food taste perfumey?
 Not at all.
-In fact, the roses soften the sharp tones of the lavender while the citrus notes carry the trio for a light harmonious blend.
+In fact, the roses soften the sharp tones of the lavender while the citrus notes carry the trio for a light, harmonious blend.

-Recipe notes: What you’ll need: Glass jar, bowl, fine mesh strainer, cheesecloth.
+Recipe Notes: What you’ll need: Glass jar, bowl, fine mesh strainer, cheesecloth.
 Infusion is prepared in 4-easy steps.
 Total active prep time 15-minutes.
 Difficulty level: moderately easy

 FYI: When infusing oils with fresh ingredients, food safety is paramount.
-Unlike like dry ingredients, fresh ingredients contain water, which allows bacteria to live and grow.
+Unlike dry ingredients, fresh ingredients contain water, which allows bacteria to live and grow.
 Clostridium botulinum (C. bot) thrives in an oxygen-free environment like oil.
 This is why certain precautions should be adhered to in preparation, and in storing to prevent botulism poisoning.

 - 1/2 cup dried rose petals ( can be sourced from the international section of markets carrying Middle Eastern foods.)